 Gout treatment in ayurveda varies from patient to patient and depends upon their physical and psychological constitution.
 Gout in ayurveda is known as Vatarakta.
-For the gout treatment in ayurveda, the cause of disorder is must to know.
-Vata dosha, Pitta dosha and Rakta Dhatu are vitiated to cause Vatarakta or gout.
+For the gout natural treatment, the cause of the disorder is a must to know.
+Vata dosha, Pitta dosha, and Rakta Dhatu are vitiated to cause Vatarakta or gout.

-- Nidanaparivarjana - Gout treatment in ayurveda can be done with the help of this therapy.
+- Nidanaparivarjana - Natural treatment for gout can be done with the help of this therapy.
 Various factors like trauma, use of steroids, pain killers, etc. need to be avoided.

 - Abhyangam - This therapy includes the application of oil all over the body.
 A gentle massage using medicated and herbal oil can improve blood circulation.
-Abhyangam is one of the best gout treatment in ayurveda.
+Abhyangam is one of the best treatments in Ayurveda cure for gout.

 - Shodhanachikitsa (Bio-cleansing therapies) followed by Samanachikitsa (Palliative therapy) may be done.

 - Snehapana (Internal oleation) – This therapy is also done as Gout treatment in ayurveda with the help of various herbal oils.

 - Virechana - This is the therapy with herbal medications in half a glass of warm milk at bedtime at night is recommended to depression patients.